DiantArts/CodingStyle/README.md

 ----------------------

 ### Common
-Every variable must have their name fully explaning their roles but should **not contain verbs**.
+Every variable must have their name fully explaning their roles and should **not contain verbs**.
 ```cpp
 ::std::size_t oldStrSize;
 ```